Uprock: Early 1970s

 By the early 1970s Rock evolved and became a local dance performed mostly by adolescent men throughout the New York City.
 Some say it originated in Brooklyn in the late 1960s, while many others say it was developed in the Bronx.
 However, it is now more widely accepted that the Dance Culture itself spread throughout New York City into all Boroughs because the best dancers danced mostly at Manhattan Clubs, where everyone took notice of the different styles and incorporated some of the moves into their own style of dancing.

-It was common to see this form of dance at block parties, teen dances and festive gatherings, and in particular at St. Mary's Recreation Center in the South Bronx, where dancers from all over the city would come and dance every Tuesday and Thursday until October 1, 1974 when Rubberband, one of the most popular Rock dancers in the City from back in those days, got stabbed to Death by a 14-year-old youth, after an argument over a Dollar.
+It was common to see this form of dance at block parties, teen dances and festive gatherings, and in particular at St. Mary's Recreation Center in the South Bronx, where dancers from all over the city would come and dance every Tuesday and Thursday until October 1, 1974, when Rubberband, one of the most popular Rock dancers in the city from back in those days, got stabbed to Death by a 14-year-old youth, after an argument over a Dollar.
 Rubberband was 21 years old at the time of his death.

-In Bushwick Brooklyn, you had Dancers like Lil Dave, Bushwick Joe, Chuck, Apache, Vinny, Noel, Blackie, Sammy, Papo774, Angel and several others who actually danced at the New York Clubs and contributed to this dance culture as much as anyone else throughout New York City.
+In Bushwick Brooklyn, you had Dancers like Lil Dave, Bushwick Joe, Chuck, Apache, Vinny, Noel, Blackie, Sammy, Papo774, Angel, Ralph Cassanova and several others who actually danced at the New York Clubs and contributed to this dance culture as much as anyone else throughout New York City.

 In Park Slope and South Brooklyn you had dancers such as Spice One, Lil Star, Brother George, Jose and Ron of J&R Dancers, Paydro, Eve Rock, Nako Avatar, Burn One, Viejo, Slinky, Batman, the Twins IND's and Eddie Santana.

 In Manhattan and the Bronx there were dancers such as Dee Dee, Rubberband, Mexico, Salsa, Mike Dominquez, Danny Rodriguez, Markie D, Ito, Kid Terrific, Choco, Shaky, Willie Marineboy, Willie (Whip) Rivera, Frank Rojas, Enoch Torres, Robert (Lucky) Feliciano, Hector Barrios, Pete Martinez, and many others some of which are still active today around the world to this day.

-Some dance battles created problems because of the disrespectful style of battling which was soon gone from the South Bronx because of the fights that would break out during some those encounters.
+Some dance battles created problems because of the disrespectful style of battling which was soon eliminated but not entirely from the South Bronx because of the fights that would break out during some those encounters.
 Brooklyn however kept that style of Rock Battle Dancing alive, where it still exists today.
 Though many battles would end peacefully, several others did not.
 Some of the best dancers from the Bronx danced professionally with the Latin Symbolics Dance Company who were the first Professional Urban Street Dance Team in New York City History, founded in 1972 as a Mambo Team by George Vascones RIP, who was also the President of the Dance Company.